ccawley2011/ngage-demo/README.md

 # demo

-A simple demo application to test and demonstrate [SDL 2.0](https://github.com/ngagesdk/SDL).
+A simple demo game to test and demonstrate [SDL 2.0](https://github.com/ngagesdk/SDL).

 ## Licence and Credits